MozeBaltyk/mozebaltyk.github.io/content/news/bad-good-ugly-git/index.md

 ---
 # type: docs
-title: The Bad, the Good, the Lucky
+title: The Bad, the Good and the Ugly Git
 date: 2023-08-21T03:48:10+02:00
-featured: false
+featured: true
 draft: true
 comment: true
 toc: true
 reward: true
 pinned: false
-carousel: false
+carousel: true
 series:
+  - News
-categories: []
+categories:
+  - Articles
-tags: []
+tags:
+  - Git
+  - Dev
+authors:
+  - mozebaltyk
-images: []
+images: [./bad-good-ugly-git/carousel.webp]
 ---

-Summary.
+When it come about IT, git is impossible to be ignore... even for infrastructure guys!

 <!--more-->

 ## The bad Surprise